IgorTKobayashi/GateWarPagarMeTest/README.md

 PagarMe offers others types of payments like credit cards and etc.

-For implementation you cant install PagarMe on Nuget from Visual Studio and check more on the documentation of PagarMe - https://docs.pagar.me/docs/  .
+For implementation you can install PagarMe on Nuget from Visual Studio and check more on the documentation of PagarMe - https://docs.pagar.me/docs/  .